COMMON INVESTIGATIONS IN TMJ DYSFUNCTION

 Various imaging modalities are available to assess the degree of joint destruction and dysfunction.
-The main modality used is MRI imaging.
+The main modality used is MRI - Magnetic Resonance Imaging.
 An inflammatory screening process can be used to help rule out inflammatory conditions such as rheumatoid arthritis.

-Other imaging modalities that are very useful are CT and Bone Scan when indicated.
+Other imaging modalities that are very useful are CT and Bone Scans when indicated.

 Certain blood tests are used to help rule out or diagnose conditions such as Rheumatoid Arthritis.
-Often inflammatory conditions are assocaited with TMJ dysfunction and these screening tools can aid in the diagnosis.
+Often inflammatory conditions are assocaited with TMJ dysfunction and these screening tools can aid diagnosis.
+Various antibody tests will be requested depending upon the clinical situation.

 Magnetic Resonance Imaging